rezazad68/BCDU-Net/README.md

 4- For performance calculation and producing segmentation result, run `evaluate.py`.
 It will represent performance measures and will saves related figures and results in `test` folder.</br>
 Note: For image pre-processing and patch extraction we used [this](https://github.com/orobix/retina-unet) github's code.</br>

+#### Lung Segmentation
+1- Download the Lung Segmentation dataset from [Kaggle](https://www.kaggle.com/kmader/finding-lungs-in-ct-data/data) link and extract it. </br>
+2- Run `Prepare_data.py` for data preperation, train/test seperation and generating new masks around the lung tissues.
+3- Run `train_lung.py` for training BCDU-Net model using trainng and validation sets (20 percent of the training set).
+The model will be train for 50 epochs and it will save the best weights for the valiation set.
+You can train either BCDU-net model with 1 or 3 densly connected convolutions. </br>
+4- For performance calculation and producing segmentation result, run `evaluate_performance.py`.
+It will represent performance measures and will saves related figures and results.</br>